sagemath/sage-archive-2023-02-01/README.md

 1. Start the Cygwin terminal and ensure you get a working bash prompt.

-1. Make sure your Cygwin home directory does not contain spaces.
+1. Make sure the path of your Cygwin home directory does not contain space characters.

    By default, your username in Cygwin is the same as your username in Windows.
 This might contain spaces and other traditionally